12th International SedNet Conference, Lille (France), 31 May – 4 June 2021

 co-organised by BRGM

-The next SedNet conference will take place in Lille, early in 2021.
-Both the exact date and location are still to be decided.
+The next SedNet conference will take place in Lille, on 31 May – 4 June 2021.
+The exact venue still to be decided.
 We expect it will be a great event, following the successful Dubrovnik conference in 2019.

 Lille is the capital city of Northern France, an historic and vibrant place with lots of research and education institutes.
 It is part of the NL-BE-FR EuroRegion, accessible by high speed train connections from UK and Germany too.

 Lille is a fantastic place for sediment topics, being surrounded by major ports (Boulogne, Calais, Dunkirk, Zeebrugge, Oostende, Antwerp, Ghent, with Rotterdam not that far) and by a dense transboundary network of large waterways.
 We hope to be able to offer not only one, but at least two excursions during the conference.

 The conference theme shall be: “Sediment Challenges and Opportunities with Climate Change, and Sustainable Development Goals”.
 It will allow a broad coverage of environmental topics, as well as circular economy issues.
 A provisional list of topics and sessions is as below:

 - Climate change and sediments: direct and indirect consequences and opportunities.
 Sediments in a changing environment